delaford/game/README.md

       $ yarn dev
       $ cp .env.local .env

+Now go to `.env` and fill out the `SITE_URL` with the URL of the `website`.
+And, as well, the database credentials.

-Time to start the `Node.js` server: `yarn server`.
+Time to start the `Node.js` server -- type: `yarn server`.
 This starts the server under the `nodemon` module which automatically restarts if any of the server-side code gets changed.

-Now you may visit http://localhost:8080 to login to the game using your newly-created player.
+Now you may visit `http://localhost:8080` to login to the game using your newly-created player.

 ## Contributing